CharlesRethman/livelihoods/README.md

 ## And the future?

-Eventually, the plan is to import this data into MongoDB and and then build a suitable platform-neutral back and front end for viewing or working on it.
-With a mobile front end, this will become the myLIVING app.
+The plan is to import this data into MongoDB and and then build a suitable platform-neutral back-end and front-end (web, mobile) for viewing or working on it.
+The mobile front-end is intended to become the myLIVING app.